breatheco-de/exercise-terminal-challenge/README.md

 > :exclamation: We strongly recommend reading [The Command Line lesson](https://breatheco.de/en/lesson/the-command-line/) on the BreatheCode platform.

 💻The challenge is built for computers using the Linux bash.
-Use Cloud 9 or [Gitpod](https://gitpod.io) if you need a terminal in the cloud.
+Use [Gitpod](https://gitpod.io) if you need a terminal in the cloud.

 ## 🌱  How to start this project